penrose/penrose/packages/docs-site/docs/ref/domain/functions.md

 where

-- `function_name` declares the name of the function, which can be referred to by the _substance_ and _style_ schemas;
+- `function_name` declares the name of the function, which can be referred to by the [Substance] and [Style] schemas;
 - `argument_list` is a list of the types of inputs that this function accepts, similar to the argument list in predicate declarations; and
 - `output_type` represents the type of the output of the function.
-When we _assign_ the result of the function to an object in the _substance_ and _style_ schema, the output of the function must match the type of the assigned object (either the types are exactly the same, or the output type is a subtype of the assigned object type).
+When we _assign_ the result of the function to an object in the [Substance] and [Style] schema, the output of the function must match the type of the assigned object (either the types are exactly the same, or the output type is a subtype of the assigned object type).

 For example, in the linear-algebra domain, we can define